tom288/Refresh/Process/ALBUM.md

 #### HOI changes (need new screenshots)
 Improved collision with top IT ceiling.\
-Take a better choke pipe screenshot.
+Take a better choke pipe screenshot.\
+Improved IT spytech blockbullets.

 # Lobby